Kidney stonesCalcium stones; Nephrolithiasis

 Urine samples are needed to evaluate features of the urine, including its acidity and the presence of:

 - High or low levels of chemicals that inhibit or promote stone formation

-Clean-Catch Urine Sample for Culturing.
 After determining that a kidney stone is present, the health care provider usually gives the patient a collection kit, including filters, to try to catch the stone or gravel as it passes out.
+The type of crystals that make up the stone can be determined (crystallography).
 The urine may also be tested (cultured) for the presence of infection-causing organisms.
 A clean-catch urine sample is almost always required for culturing.
 To provide a clean catch, do the following:

 - First, wash your hands thoroughly, and then wash the penis or vulva and surrounding area four times with downward strokes, using a new soapy sponge each time.

 - Begin urinating into the toilet and stop after an ounce or two.